 - Foundation for information visualization and deals with external representation and interactive manipulation of information, data or artifacts using digital tools to enhance communication, analytical reasoning and decision-making.
 Prerequisites: senior standing and instructor's consent.

 Design Thinking and Creative Process

 - Analysis of how designers think, solve design problems, and engage in the creative process.
 Includes design methods, design cognition computations, and design protocol studies.
 Prerequisites: ARCHST 4813 or ARCHST 4823 or instructor's consent.

 - ARCHST 4990 | 4 Credit Hours

-- Capstone experience on a single comprehensive project.
-Objective is to enable synthesis of previous course work by addressing a design problem defined in ARCHST 4860.
+- Comprehensive studio project as a synthesis of previous work addressing a design problem defined in ARCHST 4860.
 Prerequisites: ARCHST 4860, ARCHST 4814 or ARCHST 4824.